HXRI-lab/CREATE-shared/documentation/docs/future-directions.md

 ## Future features

 -   **[All]** Audio/music control menu
--   **[All]** Use [Meta Avatars](https://www.meta.com/avatars/) in the projects.
+-   **[All]** ~~Use [Meta Avatars](https://www.meta.com/avatars/) in the projects.
 This has proved challenging to work, as avatars are generated according to a script at runtime.
-Nontrivial to get working with Photon PUN.
+Nontrivial to get working with Photon PUN.~~ These seem to be broken currently.
+Check back later.
 -   **[Park]** Add basketball
 -   **[Park]** Adapt boat/scooter physics to a golf cart
 -   **[Arcade]** Finalize environment